locnnil/workshop/docs/explanation/index.rst

 Explanation
 ===========

-These detailed articles elaborate on various |project| concepts and explain how they fit together.
+These detailed articles elaborate on various |project_markup| concepts and explain how they fit together.

 .. toctree::